klauspost/compress/README.md

 I will combine two test sets, one [10GB file set](http://mattmahoney.net/dc/10gb.html) and a VM disk image (~8GB).
 Both contain different data types and represent a typical backup scenario.

-The most notable thing is how quickly the standard libary drops to very low compression speeds around level 5-6 without any big gains in compression.
+The most notable thing is how quickly the standard library drops to very low compression speeds around level 5-6 without any big gains in compression.
 Since this type of data is fairly common, this does not seem like good behavior.

 ## Un-compressible Content